-- 1. Priority pollutant specific education and outreach program to be conducted in CB-PA1, CB-PA2, and CB-PA3 for residents and commercial/industrial facilities related to priority pollutants within the HA.
+- 1. Priority pollutant specific education and outreach program to be conducted for residents and commercial/industrial facilities related to priority pollutants within the HA.
 The materials will have an emphasis on discharges to the city's MS4 and the receiving waters impacts. - 2.
 Developing and implementing a training/seminar for property managers and others that have direct responsibility for common areas within HOAs and commercial properties.
 Educational materials and information will be developed and provided to the managers for them to distribute to their residents and tenants. - 3.
-As the CB-PA1 focus area is a high-tourist area, the city will develop outreach materials directed specifically to out-of-jurisdiction visitors, including materials for distribution through hotels, long-term rental properties and commercial businesses. - 4.
-As part of the residential outreach program, the City of Carlsbad will work with residents and property owners to educate through various means, which may include school programs, block parties or one-on-one meetings.
+As the AH16C-61 focus area is a high-tourist area, the city will develop outreach materials directed specifically to out-of-jurisdiction visitors, including materials for distribution through hotels, long-term rental properties and commercial businesses. - 4.
+As part of the residential outreach program, the City of Carlsbad will work with residents and property owners to educate through various means, which may include school programs, block parties or one-on-one meetings. - 5.
+Identify properties in the Agua Hedionda HA with septic systems.
+Conduct outreach to property owners, focusing on proper servicing and maintenance.
+Coordinate with County Department of Environmental Health if failing systems are identified.